Sharykhin/gl-mail-api/README.md

 Select RS256 ALG and put private and public keys.
 Increase exp if necessary and put `role` with `admin` value into a payload.
 Copy token and paste it into a request.

+For grpc copy server.crt file from grpc server.

 Usage:
 ------